Creamy Chicken & Wild Rice Soup…Crockpot Style

 • Salt to taste (add after cooking)

-For the cream base (made after the soup cooks in the slow cooker)
+For the cream base (made after the soup is done cooking in the crockpot)

 • 2 tbsp of butter